 4) Within our Portfolio we operate cultural projects, such as the Fortepan Photo Archive, the Budapest Cultural Observatory or the Budapest monthly.

 Since we started operations early 2004, we have been involved in more than 500 projects, resulting more than HUF 1 billion ( ~ EUR 2,630,000) income for the arts until December 2021.

 Networks that Summa Artium is actively involved in

 In 2013-2015 Summa Artium joins six other European arts and business organizations to further explore new possibilities of arts and business partnerships.
-Read more about the project on the CA&B website.
-The project is realized with support from the Culture Programme of the European Commission.
+The project was realized with support from the Culture Programme of the European Commission.

 Summa Artium is a member of the Self Regulating Body of Ethical Fundraising Organisations.

 András Török Chairman, Katalin Spengler, Gabor Kornai, Imre Barna, Zsuzsa Gyimesi